josephessin/Mindnumb/Readme.md

 # Mindnumb

-Mindnumb is an implementation of the Mindfudge programming language designed by Dr. Aaron Block, Ph.D. which is an open specification designed for students learning compiler design.
+Mindnumb is an implementation of the Mindfudge programming language designed by Dr. Aaron Block, Ph.D., which is an open specification designed for students learning compiler design.
 Mindfudge is heavily influenced by [a certain other programming language](http://www.muppetlabs.com/~breadbox/bf/).